 International FAQs for COVID-19

-We have confirmation from the Department of Home Affairs that studying online during this disruptive time is permitted and should not impact on your visa.
+The Department of Home Affairs has confirmed that studying online during this disruptive time is permitted and should not impact on your visa.
 La Trobe will maintain your Confirmation of Enrolment (CoE) provided you are enrolled in either on-campus or off-campus (online) subjects and you are in Australia or located in another country, as long as your course enrolment status remains on campus.

 What if I need more time to complete my course?

 If you prefer to pause your studies, we can assist you.
 Please contact International Student Support for advice on how to proceed.
 For sponsored students or US Financial Aid students please discuss your situation with the Sponsored Programs Team .